Savings guide

 • Projected balance is the estimate at the end of the time period.

-• Target gap tells you how far the projection is from your goal.
+• Target gap tells you whether the plan is still short or already over the goal.

 Common mistakes to avoid